UAL-RE/ReQUIAM/README.md

 "--portal" will run portal for all grouper users.

 The above is "dry run".
-using "--sync" will execute the script!!!
+adding "--sync" will execute the script!!!

 By default, changes occur on the `figshare` stem.
 Execution can occur on the `figtest` stem with the `--grouper_figtest` boolean flag.